albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 In the above example we made use of the [`Objects`' utilities `equals()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Objects.html#equals(java.lang.Object,java.lang.Object)).
 This method is not to be mistaken with the normal `equals()` method.
-The utilities `equals()` method is very useful in comparing two instance variables and is a shorthand for the following.
+The utilities `equals()` method is very useful when comparing two instance variables and is a shorthand for the following.

 ```java
 public static boolean equals(Object a, Object b) {